- increase your job opportunities and earning potential?

 - Your exam score from the GRE

-- Three letters of recommendation (Through the online system, you can submit contact information for the three people who have agreed to write letters of recommendation for you.)
+- Contact information for the three people who have agreed to write letters of recommendation for you.

 For students who would like to start in the fall semester:

-- Early admission deadline: February 15 (students applying by this date will receive extra consideration for funding)
+- Early admission: February 15 (students applying by this date will receive extra consideration for funding)

 For students who would like to start in the spring semester:

-- Early admission deadline: October 1 (students applying by this date will receive extra consideration for funding)
+- Early admission: October 1 (students applying by this date will receive extra consideration for funding)

-Assistantships come with a financial stipend paid directly to the student, along with significant tuition and health insurance support.
+Assistantships come with a monthly paycheck that goes directly to the student, along with significant tuition and health insurance support.

 They are awarded on a competitive basis, after the Graduate Program Committee’s discretionary assessment of the quality of each student’s (1) academic performance prior to admission, (2) academic performance after admission (when applicable), and (3) professional performance as a departmental employee (when applicable).